dd86k/ddcput/README.md

 ```

 The processor may attempt to move a WORD (2 bytes) and move the Instruction Pointer
-to 00 00h, which is encoded like `mov [eax], al`, and since EAX=0 in this case (from
+to the next two bytes: 00 00h, which is encoded like `mov [eax], al`, and since
-ModR/M byte), it will attempt to write at address 0h and effectively segfault (#UD).
+EAX=0 in this case (from ModR/M byte), it will attempt to write at address 0h and
+effectively segfault (#UD).

 # TODO